Certificate of Use Miami-Dade: A Step-by-Step Guide

 A building permit is what you need before you start any construction, renovation, or significant alteration to a property.
 This permit ensures that any work done—whether it’s putting up a wall or installing new plumbing—complies with the Florida Building Code and other local regulations.
 If you’re setting up your business in a new space that requires a build-out, you’ll need a building permit first.
 Once the work is completed and passes inspection, you’ll get your Certificate of Occupancy (CO).
 Only after you have the CO can you apply for your Certificate of Use (CU).
 The building permit is the very first step that ensures the physical space is safe and suitable for your future business.

-How to Get Your Certificate of Use: A Step-by-Step Guide
+How to Get Your Certificate of Use, Step by Step

 Getting a Certificate of Use (CU) involves several key steps, from initial checks to final inspections.
 While the exact process can vary slightly between counties and cities in Florida, the core requirements are generally the same.
 Following these steps in order will help you stay organized and avoid common pitfalls that can delay your business opening.
 Let’s walk through the process so you know exactly what to expect.